Skip to content

 Versioned Documentation

-When you build the documentation using the steps from the section Build MkDocs Documentation, the version selector in the page header is not visible as it is on our GitHub Pages.
-That is because for the versioning, we use the mike plugin for MkDocs.
-This plugin maintains the gh-pages branch, from which the GitHub Pages are deployed.
+When you build the documentation locally using the steps in Build MkDocs Documentation, the version selector in the page header is not visible as it is on our GitHub Pages.
+That's because we use the mike plugin for MkDocs for versioning.
+This plugin maintains the gh-pages branch, from which GitHub Pages are deployed.

 Preview the Versioned Documentation